 In this post, we will learn how to create a binder so that our data analysis, for instance, can be fully reproduced by other researchers.
 That is, here we will learn how to use a tool called Binder for reproducible research.

 In previous posts, we have learned how to carry out data analysis (e.g., ANOVA) and visualization (e.g., Raincloud plots) using Python.
 The code we have used have been uploaded in the forms of Jupyter Notebooks.

-Although this is great, we also need to make sure that we share our computational environment so our code can be re-run and produce the same output.
+Although this is great, we also need to make sure that we share our computational environment so that our code can be re-run and produce the same output.
 That is, to have a fully reproducible example, we need a way to capture the different versions of the Python packages we’re using.

 Although uploading our code, and data, sharing links to online repositories (for instance GitHub or the Open Science Framework) is good.
 However, this will not enable other researchers to run and interact with this material.
 It can be somewhat cumbersome to recreate the exact environment that is required to run another researcher’s analysis.

 This is where Binder can make a difference; it enables us to reproduce our exact Python environment, with a Jupyter Notebook Online, so that other researchers can reproduce our exact workflow as well as change it.

 What is Binder

 In this post, we will focus on how to use Binder for reproducible research so it will not cover any technical details about Binder.
 However, it may still be useful to give a short description of what Binder is.

 As previously mentioned, Binder enables us to create custom computing environments.
 These environments can be shared and used by many users.
 For instance, our data analysis can be run, by another researcher, by following a link to a Jupyter Notebook online.
 Binder is powered by BinderHub, which is an open-source tool that deploys the Binder service in the cloud.

 In this Binder tutorial, we will use one of these free to use deployment; mybinder.org.